Well we already know that this Daily Dish is not going to be popular. Let's

 way we should treat each other.
 My two youngest children are not 16 to 20 years old, they're thirteen and fifteen years old.

 But even at that

 young age the children understand consequences, something many junior hockey

-players have no clue about.
+players are clueless about.
 Is that the fault of the parents, the coaches,

 or their environment?